bencer3283/Personal-Website/src/posts/experiences/collegeStudentResearch.md

 ---
 This project was awarded the **Technology Innovation Award** by CCMS, National Taiwan University and the **College Student Research Creativity Award** by National Science and Technology Coucil.

-In this research program, with support from my mentor Yu Ming Chang at CCMS, NTU and the Ministry of Science and Technology, I developed a microscopic hyperspectal imaging system using LabVIEW and various optics engineering skills.
+In this research program, with support from my mentor Yu-Ming Chang at CCMS, NTU and the Ministry of Science and Technology, I developed a microscopic hyperspectal imaging system using LabVIEW and various optics engineering skills.

 Refer to [these Github repos](https://github.com/HyperSpectral-Imaging) and [this document](https://github.com/HyperSpectral-Imaging/HSI-docs/raw/main/final.pdf) for more detail.
 Also, [this](https://cheng-posheng.gitbook.io/hsi-main-project-api-documentation/) thoroughly documented the development of the system integration LabVIEW software.